Arize-ai/client_python/src/arize/_generated/api_client/docs/AnnotationQueuesApi.md

 - At least one `annotation_config_id` is required, and all configs must belong to the specified space.
 - Do not include system-managed fields on input: `id`, `created_at`, `updated_at`.
 - If `assignment_method` is not provided, it defaults to `"all"`.
-- If `annotator_emails` are provided, all emails must resolve to existing users with access to the space.

 **Valid example**
 ```json